ComputingUSA/Z80-palmtop-computer/README.md

 Input was via a membrane numeric keypad mapped through another EPROM, and output was to a 2 column LCD display based on a standard Hitachi chipset.

 This includes the source code and binaries to the small operating system I wrote and EPROM image of the keyboard encoder I designed.

+"Z80OS2.ASM" is the main OS image I wrote back then :)